 The Nomad Dashboard is implemented through ActiveEfficiency.
 When using the Nomad Dashboard with ActiveEfficiency 1.9, Configuration Manager Role-based Access Control is applied.
 Users will not be able to see data for deployments or content that they do not have read permissions on in CM security.
 From ActiveEfficiency 1.10 this has been replaced with a simpler AD group security model.
 This change was made due to performance issues with the dashboard when role-based access control was used, and feedback from customers that role-based access control was not as important as being able to view the data in a timely fashion.

-By default, when ActiveEfficiency 1.10 is installed, the Domain Users group (in the ActiveEfficiency server's domain) is granted access to the Nomad Dashboard.
+By default, when ActiveEfficiency 1.10, or later, is installed, the Domain Users group (in the ActiveEfficiency server's domain) is granted access to the Nomad Dashboard.
 To restrict the dashboard to a different AD user group:

 - Navigate to